 The right shoes reduce strain on your plantar fascia, which alleviates pain, promotes healing, and helps prevent future injury.

-Or visit a Kintec store today and our Fit Experts will help you find the perfect fit.
+We offer running shoes, casual shoes, and sandals to help heal and prevent plantar fasciitis.
+Visit a Kintec store today and our Fit Experts will help you find the perfect fit from our line of hand-selected footwear.

 7. Modify Your Activities and Exercise

-When you’re suffering from plantar fasciitis, we recommend switching to lower impact exercises, such as cycling and swimming, so you can stay active and allow your tissues to heal.
+When you’re suffering from plantar fasciitis, we recommend switching to lower impact exercises, such as cycling and swimming, so you can stay active and allow your plantar fascia to heal.

 8. Anti-Inflammatory Cream